 - Trinity Church Wall Street is pursuing a long-term global strategy to redefine seminary education and establish the field of “mission” real estate development

 A driven builder, Bob has led the development and execution of strategies as a member of the staff and board at several different organizations.
 Prior to joining Redstone in 2016, Bob held strategy and advisory roles at City Harvest, Wellspring Consulting, Slow Food USA, and Karp Resources.
-Bob enjoys spending time with his three daughters and learning from his wife about global book hunger.
+Bob also enjoys spending time with his three daughters.

 - Yale University Divinity School, MAR; Summa cum laude

 - Wabash College, BA; Phi Beta Kappa, Magna cum laude